aimukhin/minfft/README.md

 ![](docs/perf-dct4.svg)

 ### Discussion
-For the generic complex and real DFTs, and for the most transform sizes, our library performs 1.5-2 times slower than FFTW.
+For the generic complex and real DFTs, and for most transform sizes, our library performs 1.5-2 times slower than FFTW.
 It is not surprising, considering the sophistication of FFTW, but quite acceptable, taking into account how much simpler our code is.
 What is surprising, though, is